dimitri/el-get/README.md

 on startup or otherwise affect future usage of Emacs.
 If you wish to ensure that El-Get will be available in future Emacs session please use the code provided in **Basic Setup**.
-Using the code below will require an internet connection even if El-Get is already installed, that's why it's adviced to use it for first time installation, not for embedding into your `.emacs` (or your `user-init-file`).
+Using the code below will require an internet connection even if El-Get is already installed, that's why it's advised to use it for first time installation, not for embedding into your `.emacs` (or your `user-init-file`).